brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [basic.link]{.sref} Program and Linkage {-}

-Consider `$reflect-expression$`s and `$splice-specifiers$`s to naming entities and extend the definition of TU-local values and objects to include reflections.
+Consider `$reflect-expression$`s and `$splice-specifier$`s to naming entities and extend the definition of TU-local values and objects to include reflections.
 The below addition of "value or object of a TU-local type" is a drive-by fix to make sure that enumerators in a TU-local enumeration are also TU-local.

 ::: std